 Is it possible to use the DJI Goggles 2 with the DJI Air unit or the Caddx Vista Unit?

-No, the most recent revision of the Goggles 2 firmware does not support the Air unit and Vista system.
+Yes, the most recent firmware update of the Goggles 2 supports the Air unit and Vista system.

 Will Goggles 2 be compatible with DJI Mavic 3 and Mini 3 Pro?